shakjaf110/docker-integration-demo/readme.md

 <strong><i>docker-compose</i></strong> file contains 2 container configuration(redis and postgres)<br>
 <strong><i>dbschema.sql</i></strong> contain the schema

-Run the following command<br>
+Run the following command to up docker container:<br>
   <code>sudo docker-compose up -d</code><br/>
+  <strong>Note:</strong> When you run the above command first time, it will build/configure all the containers(along with pulling the schema file and setup the database) and start it all.<br/>

-You will able to see all the running containers by running the following command<br>
+You will able to see all the running containers(mypostgresql1 and myredis1) by running the following command<br>
+  <code>sudo docker ps</code>

+Run the following command to down all docker containera:<br>
-  <code>sudo docker-compose ps</code>
+    <code>sudo docker-compose down</code><br/>

 <h3>Running with IDE</h3>
   Do <i>maven clean install</i> operation and simply run the applications as spring boot, you will able to access app on port <code>8080</code>, access <code>http://localhost:8080/rest/test</code> on your browser.